Spanish Cultural Heritage Institute

-The Spanish Cultural Heritage Institute (IPCE) is the institution of the Ministry of Culture and Sports dedicated to the research, conservation and documentation of our heritage.
+The Spanish Cultural Heritage Institute (IPCE) is an institution of the Ministry of Culture dedicated to the research, conservation and documentation of Spanish cultural heritage.
+It is attached to the Directorate-General for Cultural Heritage and Fine Arts.

-In order to develop this work, the IPCE counts with specialists in various disciplines: architects, archaeologists, ethnographers, conservators, scientists, archivists, computer specialists and curators, among others.
+In order to develop this work, the IPCE has specialists in various disciplines: architects, archaeologists, ethnographers, conservators, scientists, archivists, computer specialists and curators, among others.
 These professionals face their work from the necessary multidisciplinary perspective, demanded by the complex task of conserving and valorizing cultural property.

 Functions

 The Institute carries out the following functions: